JacekDubikowski/build-your-own-framework/readme.md

     }
 ```

-1. The `annotations` param provide the set of annotation elements, to be more precise *TypeElement*s.
+1. The `annotations` param provides the set of annotation elements, to be more precise *TypeElement*s.
    It may seem unusual, as everyone is used to *java.lang.Class* or broader *java.lang.reflect.Type*.
    These are runtime representations.

    On the other hand, there is also compile time representation.

    Let me introduce the [*Element* interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/Element.html)
-   that is common interface for all language level constructs such as classes, modules, variables, packages etc.
+   that is the common interface for all language level constructs such as classes, modules, variables, packages etc.
    It is worth mentioning that there are subtypes corresponding to the constructs like *PackageElement* or [*TypeElement*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/lang/model/element/TypeElement.html).

    The processor code is going to use the *Element*s a lot.
 2. As the processor should catch any exception to log it, we will just provide try and catch here.
    So the actual processing will be provided in the `BeanProcessor.processBeans`.
 3. The annotation processor framework provides the [*Messager*](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/Messager.html) instance to the user through `processingEnv` field of *AbstractProcessor*.
-   The *Messager* is a way to report any errors, warnings etc.
+   The *Messager* is a way to report any errors, warnings, etc.
    It defines four overloaded methods `printMessage(...)` and the first parameter of the methods is used to define message type using [Diagnostic.Kind enum](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/tools/Diagnostic.Kind.html).
-   In the code there is an example of error message.
+   In the code, there is an example of an error message.
 4. There is no need to claim the annotations so the method returns `false`.

 ##### Step 4 - write the acutal processing